arXiv/accessibility2024/source/authoring-and-publishing.md

-#Forum Q&A session 1A
+#Forum Q&A Topic C
 ## What can authors and publishers do right now?
 And what is coming in the next year?

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-This page holds key participant bios and useful links related to the Q&A session on authoring tools.
+This session will illuminate some new and recent strides forward for authoring and publishing accessible research.
+Read on for participant bios and useful links.

 We know we will not have time during the forum to discuss everything of interest.
 Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to what authors and publishers can do right now and in the near future.